 Providing the above information is received, it will be reviewed by the infrastructure team who will then approve the request via Vercel Support or request further information if required.

 Load tests can cause a spike in usage, both on Serverless Function invocations and third party services that are being used by those functions.
-This can have the effect of causing unwanted overages and billing if not handle correctly.
+This can have the effect of causing unwanted additional usage and billing if not handle correctly.

 It is recommended to create a testing environment if possible, or logic to mock third party responses.

-Finally, check your contract and warn stakeholders that overages will occur depending on the size of the test.
+Finally, check your contract and warn stakeholders that additional usages will occur depending on the size of the test.

 All requests hitting Vercel will result in entries to the Log Drains provider of your choice.
 The rows stored in the provider can give you an idea of your Serverless Functions P75, all status codes returned, and error messages if they exist.